fmhy/edit/Beginners-Guide.md

 + **[Twitch Adblockers](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage#wiki_twitch_adblockers)** - Block Twitch Ads
 + **[Redirect Skippers](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/storage#wiki_skip_redirect)** - Bypass redirect sites

-!!!
-Piracy sites have ads, so it's highly recommended to install an adblocker along with filters.
+!!!note Piracy sites have ads, so it's highly recommended to install an adblocker along with filters.
 Also note that it's not recommended to use more than one adblocker at a time.
-!!!

 ***